zachary2wave/zachary2wave.github.io/_featured_tags/resume.md

 ---
 layout: about
-title: Resume
+title: about
-slug: Resume
+slug: about
 menu: true
-order: 1
+order: 10
 description: >

 accent_color: '#268bd2'